Residential Roofing Guide

-What's the life expectancy of asphalt shingles, tiles and metal?
+The life expectancy of asphalt shingles, tiles and metal.

 What's a tile roof and a metal roof?

-What are the different types of residential roof materials?
+What are the different types of residential roofing materials?

 Before modern technologies, natural materials such as grass and wood, were all we had to protect our homes.
 Although these natural roofs had an old-world charm, they were not without their disadvantages.
 Being natural, they were prone to burning, decay, mold, pests and infestations.
 They were also high maintenance.